flairNLP/fundus/README.md

 - From:   FoxNews (2023-05-09 14:37)
 ```

-This printout that you succesfully crawled to articles!
+This printout tells you that you succesfully crawled to articles!

 For each article, the printout details:
 - the "Title" of the article, i.e. its headline